naman995/ang/1ReadME.txt

-This method will create multiple instances of the same class, If the Service class is injected multiple times is will create multiple instances of the same class.this will reduce the application performance.
+this will create only one instance in memory.
+This will make our app more efficient and will save memory.
+ */